 Next Pope Odds for Successor, Papal Name, and Continent Predictions

-The next Pope odds show that there are plenty of candidates that could take the place of Pope Francis.
-The current Pope is having health problems, which means Vatican City is likely looking to put a succession plan in place.
+The next Pope odds show that there are plenty of candidates who could replace Pope Francis.
+The last Pope passed away after serious health problems, which means Vatican City is looking to put a succession plan in place.

 I’ll examine the next Pope odds and give you my pick for whom it’ll be, along with the next papal name, and what continent they’ll be from.